eappel/RGBColorSlider/README.md

 ## FAQ

 ##### Do I need to use all three sliders?
-No.  The code will work if you use any combination of sliders.
+No.  Everything will work if you use any number and combination of sliders (even if you use just one).

 ##### What about an alpha slider?
 To add a an alpha slider, create an RGBColorSlider just like you would a red, green, or blue slider, but pass `RGBColorTypeAlpha` to the color parameter.